online-photo-submission/cloudcard-photo-downloader/README.md

 1. Configure `application.properties`
 1. Run `java -jar cloudcard-photo-downloader.jar`

-## Configuring `application.properties`
+## Configuration

-`application.properties` is the main configuration file for the exporter.
+`application.properties` is the main configuration file and should be saved in the same directory as the downloader.
+You configure the settings using environment variables, JVM variables, etc.  See the [Spring Boot Documentation](https://docs.spring.io/spring-boot/docs/current/reference/html/boot-features-external-config.html) for more information.

 Below are descriptions of each option:

 - cloudcard.api.url
   - default: `https://api.onlinephotosubmission.com/api`